 If you’ve been using WooCommerce for a few weeks or months (or you’ve just signed up), you might have already found that most of the cons mentioned above are true.

-The good news is that there are plenty of alternatives and competitor sites like WooCommerce out there.
+The good news is that there are plenty of alternatives and WooCommerce competitors out there.

 Shopify makes one of the best alternatives to WooCommerce that you can find.
 It’s both easier and cheaper to use than many other ecommerce software (including WooCommerce itself).